Molcas/OpenMolcas/doc/source/users.guide/programs/scf.rst

   .. xmldoc:: %%Keyword: STAT <advanced>
               This keyword will add an addition print outs with statistic information

-For calculations of a molecule in a reaction field see section :ref:`UG:sec:rfield` of the present manual and section :ref:`TUT:sec:cavity` of the examples manual.
+For calculations of a molecule in a reaction field see :numref:`UG:sec:rfield` of the present manual and :numref:`TUT:sec:cavity` of the examples manual.

 .. include:: ../dft_functionals.inc